our-story-media/ourstory-resources/doc_gen/guide/postproduction/README.md

 </Leader>

+## Tagged Stories

+Stories can be exported from the Dashboard with the Tags `burned` onto the video.
+This is useful for sharing within your organisation and for reporting or monitoring.
+To change the language that the tags are `burnt` using, visit the `Settings` screen of the Dashboard before Publishing each story.

 ## Translation / Transcription

 Our Story does not currently have a built in workflow for transcribing and translating content, however through our extensive use with partners we have developed a set of guiding principles which will help you make the most of your community content: